Maybe. It depends.

-My approach is to ignore all of the arguments above, as they more or less cancel each other out.
+My approach is to ignore all of the arguments above as they more or less cancel each other out.
 Instead, I make the decision based on how I use my computers.

 It’s no surprise that I am a heavy computer user, and for me, the answer is to leave almost all of my equipment running 24 hours a day.
-Not only does that keep everything ready and running for my use, it allows automated processes like updates and backups to happen in the wee hours of the night when I’m asleep.
+Not only does that keep everything ready and running for my use, but it also allows automated processes like updates and backups to happen in the wee hours of the night when I’m asleep.

-My expectation is that an average user who uses their computer a few hours a day would most likely turn it off, or put it into standby, when it’s not going to be used for a few hours or more.
+My expectation is that an average user who uses their computer a few hours a day would most likely turn it off or put it into standby when it’s not going to be used for a few hours or more.
 That’s simply to minimize power use.
 It’s also not a big deal if you don’t.

 If you use it longer, perhaps you leave it on all the time.
 Again, no big deal.

 If there’s anything I might consider a tipping point in the decision, it’s backups.
 If leaving your computer on all the time allows you to automate the process and take backups where you otherwise would not or would forget, then in my opinion, it’s worth it.

 Something else that helps?
 Subscribe to Confident Computing!
 Less frustration and more confidence, solutions, answers, and tips in your inbox every week.

 1: Surprisingly, not quite true on some machines.
 Even when you turn the power completely off, there are often components that remain powered to some degree.
 Only pulling the power plug prevents this tiny trickle of electricity from being used if it is on your specific machine.